Updated August 2023

 A Final Note on Apache Kafka for Event Streaming

-Kafka builds on the publication-subscribe and message queues models to provide scalable, robust event streaming.
+Kafka builds on the publication-subscribe and message queue models to provide scalable, robust event streaming.
 To achieve this performance, Kafka employs consumer groups and calls on brokers to retain messages for a configurable amount of time.

 Have Kafka Questions?